-We will treat everyone fairly, and encourage, value and recognise everyone's views and contributions.
+Objective 4 People We will treat everyone fairly, and encourage, value and recognise everyone's views and contributions.
 The GLA will use the Investors in People methodology to ensure that its staff are well managed.
 It will focus on recruitment, development and strategies for rewarding staff.
 Staff will be recruited and employed in accordance with the principles of diversity and equality.
-IiP accreditation will be sought in 2011
+IiP accreditation will be sought in 2009.

 Target 4.1 To ensure that the GLA is staffed appropriately to meet its business objectives.
 Quantity The GLA will implement its retention and development policy to ensure that there are appropriate staffing levels.
-Quality The GLA staffing structure meets the requirements of the business and will be focussed on the front line and in particular on enforcement.
-Overheads and back office activities will be kept to a minimum.
-Narrative The GLA will carry out its recruitment in line with its HR strategy and ensure that it has appropriate staffing levels.
+Quality The GLA staffing structure meets the requirements of the business Narrative The GLA will carry out its recruitment in line with its HR strategy and ensure that it has appropriate staffing levels.

 Target 4.2 To be seen to be following good practice in management and staff co-operation.
-Quantity Achieve IiP status by June 2011 following the implementation of the new staffing structure during 2008.
+Quantity Achieve IiP status by June 2009 following the implementation of the new staffing structure during 2008.
 Quality Training is targeted and matched to training needs analysis for individual members of staff.
 Narrative The GLA values the input from well-trained staff and sees it as an imperative that all development opportunities are fully exploited thus ensuring a dynamic and informed workforce.